JasonDnfkr/testgit/English.md

 I think my strength is I am  a optimistic person, that means I can face difficulty and always trying to find out solution.
 And I have the persistance to concentrate on something for a long time.

-As for weakness,  is that I tend to have a bit too many concerns before taking action, which can lead to missing some opportunities.
+As for weakness,  is that I tend to have a bit concerns before taking action, which can lead to missing some opportunities.
 However, it also means that I tend to consider things more thoroughly.
 I believe I should be more decisive in my actions.

 ### 南京大学

 Nanjing University is a super cool university located in Nanjing, China.
-It's got a really rich history and culture and is one of China's top universities.
-They're especially great in fields like math, physics, bio, chem, and also stuff like literature, history, and philosophy.
+It's got a really rich history and culture and it is one of China's top universities.
+They're especially great in fields like math, physics, astronomy and computer science.
 The campus is really nice and has everything you need for studying and living.
-Definitely check it out if you're looking for a place to study!

 ### 联想

 "I know that Lenovo was founded in China and has a global presence as a well-known large-scale company.
 Its main businesses include manufacturing intelligent devices, selling PCs, and providing cloud services.
-I chose Lenovo for two reasons: first, C++ development is a suitable job for me, and second, because I have been using Lenovo devices since childhood.
-My home's desktop computer, my current y9000p laptop, and my monitor are all Lenovo products.
-For me, I have a certain personal attachment to Lenovo.
-I also hope to work in Shenzhen because I have elderly relatives living there, and I can take this opportunity to visit them frequently."
+I chose Lenovo for two reasons: first, software engineer is a suitable job for me, and second, I have been using Lenovo devices since childhood.
+Such as the desktop computer in my home, my current legion y nine-thousand p laptop, and my monitor are all Lenovo products, so I can say that I have a certain personal attachment to Lenovo.
+And I also hope to begin my career in Shanghai, I think that this is the city which gives infinite opportunities to young people.